autopi-io/documentation/docs/developer_guides/how_to_create_custom_event.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

-This guide walks you through creating a custom event for your own logger script.
-This is useful when you want your AutoPi device to react to specific conditions like determining when a trip has started or ended based on your own parameters.
+This guide will walk you through creating a custom event for your own logger script.
+Custom events enable your AutoPi device to autonomously react to specific conditions and trigger actions based on your defined parameters—such as detecting trip start/end conditions, monitoring battery voltage thresholds, or responding to real-time sensor data.

-We'll go step-by-step through:
-* Creating a custom execution script
+### Common use cases:
+- **Threshold Monitoring** — trigger events when sensor values exceed specified limits.
+- **Battery Management** — react to high-voltage battery state changes.
+- **Data Processing** — pre-process logger output before indexing to reduce data storage.

+### Prerequisites:
+- Access to your AutoPi device's Custom Code section.
+- Understanding of basic Python programming.
-* Hooking it into the OBD Manager
+- Familiarity with the OBD Manager and CAN Logger configuration.
-* Enabling it on a CAN logger
+- Knowledge of AutoPi's event system and data structures.

+---

 ## Step 1: Create a Custom Execution Script
 Start by creating a new custom module.
 In this example, we’ll call it `custom_event`.